gridgway-arcontech/openmama.github.io/pages/openmama/openmama_rfc_extended_datetime.md

 ### Impact to Bridge Developers

 As this change will effectively break the bridge interface for any payload bridges which use direct access to the underlying mama_u64_t data type.
-This means that the minor version in OpenMAMA will need to change to reflect this as permalink [our versioning standard](https://github.com/OpenMAMA/OpenMAMA/wiki/OpenMAMA-Versioning).
+This means that the minor version in OpenMAMA will need to change to reflect this as per [our versioning standard](https://github.com/OpenMAMA/OpenMAMA/wiki/OpenMAMA-Versioning).

 The payload bridge will be responsible for ensuring that: